Sway, Hampshire: Sway Tower

 Sway is perhaps best known for Sway Tower, a folly which stands 66 metres (218 ft) tall at the southern entrance to the village.
-The building is Grade II listed since 1975 and also known as "Peterson's Folly" and "Peterson's Tower".
+The building was Grade II* listed in 1975 and is also known as "Peterson's Folly" or "Peterson's Tower".

 Built by Andrew Thomas Turton Peterson on his private estate from 1879–1885, both its design and the use of concrete as a building material were influenced by the follies Peterson had seen during his time in India.
 Peterson—a proponent of spiritualism in his later life—also claimed to be guided by the spirit of Sir Christopher Wren in the building of the tower.
 It is constructed entirely out of concrete made with Portland cement, with only the windows having iron supports.
-At the time, it was the first major building in Britain to be built entirely from concrete, and it remains the tallest non-reinforced concrete structure in the world.
+It was the first major building in Britain to be built entirely from concrete, and it remains the tallest non-reinforced concrete structure in the world.

 It was originally designed as a mausoleum, with a perpetual light at the top.
 However, this was not allowed by Trinity House, as it was thought the light would confuse shipping.
 It also served to publicise the superiority of Portland cement, even then not fully accepted.

 The tower is visible from much of the New Forest, and most of the western Solent.
 A smaller 15 m folly, built as a 'prototype', stands in a group of trees to the north of the taller tower.
 There are many small concrete features (mainly walls) to be found in Milford, Sway and Hordle.

+Forest Heath House and SPUDWorks

+Forest Heath House, formerly the Forest Heath Hotel, is a Grade II listed building on Station Road in Sway.
+The red brick building was constructed as a hotel around 1885, when the railway line to Bournemouth was built.
+It later operated as a pub, but closed in 2009, was decommissioned, and converted to private apartments.

+The outbuildings behind Forest Heath House, as it was renamed, were occupied by ArtSway and later by SPUDworks.
+SPUD is a registered charity working in the field of art education.
+They have engaged in a number of art projects throughout the New Forest, such as the Exbury Egg and an anti-litter sculpture.
+SPUDWorks also built a studio, called The Living Room, in the gardens of Forest Heath House specifically for working with people with dementia.
+SPUDWorks offers residencies, holds exhibitions and participates in events such as Hampshire Open Studios.
+One of the artists resident at SPUDWorks is conceptual artist Bob Parks, described as "an interesting artist, a forgotten and peripheral figure from the Los Angeles Performance scene of the 1970s" and "a man who lives art".